 In each case we see a common cyclical effect in the first two years of the decade, and a man-made effect in between.
 The problem is that world markets are aligning, and external influences - of which the banking fiasco is the most recent example - are becoming more universal.

 Bottom line?
 We are heading for a second, if not so serious, downturn: the so-called "double-dip."
 And it is becoming increasingly global.

 The news publishing industry is inherently highly cyclical.
 Our problem isn't that the industry is subject to a pattern of downturns and upturns, but that we have failed to learn from past experience how to manage, and grow from, change.
 So, as the Chinese proverb says, "Plan for war and hope for peace."
 And hope the feedback is good.

 If the last two years has shown this industry anything, it's that newspaper companies can be remarkably, if painfully, resilient.
-Q1 profits for many companies were commendable and publishers in the United States and elsewhere are reorganizing and clawing their way back from bankruptcy.
+Q1 and Q2 profits for many companies were commendable and publishers in the United States and elsewhere are reorganizing and clawing their way back from bankruptcy.
 Even the unions at Le Monde recognize they need new owners and investors, in return for giving up some of their traditional control of the company.

-But we need to keep going, and assume that firstly the decoupling between advertising revenues and GDP will continue, and that GDPs themselves may begin to fall again, creating a second geometric impact on profitability.
+But we need to keep going, and assume that first, the decoupling between advertising revenues and GDP will continue, and that GDPs themselves may begin to fall again, creating a second geometric impact on profitability.

 The hard challenge this time is to get costs out in advance - and not after - the next economic downturn.

 This is a painful and unpopular thing to say after so much sacrifice has been made industry-wide, but it's better to slowly anticipate a need than to suffer through another heart-wrenching period in a couple of years' time.